 - DAAT - the Cambridgeshire Drug and Alcohol Action Team provides information and treatment

-The Laurels Cambridge Contraception & Sexual Health Service clinic.
-The Laurels offers a full range of contraceptive methods (some of which may not be available from the GP), as well as testing for sexually transmitted infections and pregnancy testing.
+Lime Tree Clinic offers a full range of contraceptive methods, some of which may not be available from your GP, as well as testing for sexually transmitted infections and pregnancy testing.

 FPA (Family Planning Association)

 Sex - worth talking about Straightforward information and advice to make it easier to discuss everything to do with sexual health